postwait/esoteric-curio/content/writes/smoked-watermelon-mint-ice-cream.md

 Make the [ice cream custard base](https://cooking.nytimes.com/recipes/1016605-the-only-ice-cream-recipe-youll-ever-need), I now use this recipe b/c it works well and it's very readable.
-Note that this is vanilla, go light on the vanilla (you can use extract) because we want a mint undertone.
-So, during the scolding process, add a small handful of mint leaves (say 8), you can smack them first, but don't damage them as it's a bit nicer if the green coloring doesn't seem through the ice cream.
+Note that this is vanilla, go light on the vanilla (you can use extract because we want a mint undertone).
+During the scolding process, add a small handful of mint leaves (say 8); you can smack them first but don't damage them as it's a bit nicer if the green coloring doesn't seep into the base.
 You can, of course, use mint extract, but my personal experience with this has been far from satisfying.
 I always get the extract too strong and it takes a sort of chemical taste.
 If you don't have fresh mint leaves, I'd recommend mixing in a tablespoon of creme de menthe before refrigerating your mix.